Hyssop: A Beautiful and Beneficial Herb for Your Garden

 What is Hyssop and How to Grow It

 Hyssop (Hyssopus officinalis) is a semi-evergreen perennial herb native to southern Europe and the Middle East.
 It has been cultivated for centuries for its aromatic leaves and medicinal properties.
-Today, gardeners value hyssop both as an herb and as an ornamental plant.
+Today, gardeners value it both as an herb and as an ornamental plant.

 Closely related species in the Agastache genus, such as anise hyssop (Agastache foeniculum), offer similar benefits with a sweeter, licorice-like scent.
 These plants are often grouped under the name “giant hyssop” or referred to by cultivar names like Agastache ‘Blue Fortune’, ‘Blue Boa’, and ‘Black Adder’.
 Hyssop and agastache are drought-tolerant, low-maintenance, and excellent for pollinator gardens.